sogno-platform/cimgen/README.md

     git diff --no-index --word-diff --diff-filter=MR --ignore-space-change --ignore-blank-lines output/[dir 1] output/[dir 2]
     diff -wB output/[dir 1] output/[dir 2]

+## Architecture

+The code generation process follows these main steps:

+1.  **Schema Loading:** The tool begins by finding and parsing the relevant CIM RDF schema files based on the specified version and profiles.
+2.  **Schema Processing:** It processes the parsed RDF data into an internal, language-agnostic representation of CIM classes, properties, datatypes, and their relationships.
+3.  **Code Generation:** Using Go's `text/template` engine, it feeds the internal representation into language-specific templates (`lang-templates/*.tmpl`) to generate the final source code files.

+## Key Go Files

+*   `cmd/cimgen/main.go`: The main entry point for the CLI tool.
+It parses command-line arguments and orchestrates the code generation process.
+*   `cim_generate.go`: Contains the core logic for driving the generation process for a specific language.
+*   `cim_schema_import.go`: Handles the discovery and parsing of the CIM RDF schema files.
+*   `cim_schema_processing.go`: Responsible for transforming the raw parsed schema into the internal representation used by the generators.
+*   `generator_*.go`: A set of files (e.g., `generator_go.go`, `generator_cpp.go`) that implement the generation logic for each target language.

 # CIMgen Python